Queries

 WEBHOOK

-: Indicates a Webhook Data Source.S3
+: Indicates a Webhook Data Source.TWILIO_SEGMENT

 : Indicates an Amazon S3 Data Source.Redshift